Michelle Murray

 Between Ireland and Australia Michelle has worked in inpatient psychiatric settings and mostly in the community supporting young people and adults specialising in mental health and neurodiversity.

 Michelle is passionate about changing the way schools, colleges and workplaces support neurodiversity and mental health.
 She continues to grow Anchor Therapy with a strong desire to make OT available and accessible to everyone in the community.
+Michelle uses a neuroaffirmative approach in her work while supporting clients to learn about and nurture their own self compassion.

 In her spare time she loves being outside, doing yoga or watching a good movie.